Personnel, Finance & Governance

 To deal with all matters relating to the establishment, recruitment, appointment and terms of conditions of employment of all staff.

-- Recommend the precept to the Full Council for approval.
+- Recommendation of precept to Full Council for appoval.

 - Review of internal and external audit reports and arrange to implement recommendations.

-- Maintain adequate systems of internal control and internal audit through the year.
+- Maintenance of adequate systems of internal control and internal audit thoughout the year.

 - Consider and approve all applications for grants from the Council and make recommendations for consideration by Full Council.